kriskhaira/devkit/README.md

   * bash aliases for sys admin using git, Ubuntu, Mac, LAMP, Drupal, Rails and Python
   * backup scripts

+## Set up bash

+    git clone git://github.com/kriskhaira/devkit.git .devkit
+    vi ~/.bashrc

+Add to the end of .bashrc

+    source ~/.devkit/linux.bashrc
+    source ~/.devkit/mac.bashrc #for Mac OS X

+We use .bashrc instead of .profile to ensure it works in screen

 ## Set up vim

     cd ~